Europa League: How to watch, odds, start time, predictions

 [ LIVE: Champions League scores ]

-We’ve got odds for the Matchday 4 affairs, plus Arsenal and Tottenham lowering their odds as PointsBet co-favorites to win the UEL.
+We’ve got odds for the Matchday 5 affairs, plus a North London Derby rival pulling away from the other as Arsenal and Tottenham continue to jockey for the status of PointsBet co-favorites to win the UEL.

 PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking our links.